 To limit the number of records selected from the input source and to reduce the size of the sort scratch file, use the Numrecs command.
-If you select more than |2size| entries, Suprtool prints a warning message, and ignores the rest of the input records.
+If you select more than size entries, Suprtool prints a warning message, and ignores the rest of the input records.
 However, the output file will have the records that were selected.
 Use a percent sign (%) to specify the Numrecs as a percentage of the input file size.
-The percentage can range from 1 to 500, but values over 100 have no effect on HP-UX.
+The percentage can range from 1 to 500, but values over 100 have no effect on HP-UX as this is not used to create the output file.
+If the input source is an Oracle table the percentage is based off the number 2billion, the maximum number of records that Suprtool currently supports.